What are the values, strategies and parent roles underpinning parent power?

 Realizing this vision requires informing and organizing parents* so that they can exercise their innate power – individually and collectively – to create and sustain such systems.

-A growing community of organizations are dedicated to parent empowerment in education.
+A growing community of organizations are dedicated to parent power in education.
 As these efforts scale, they inevitably have to explore how to best use measurement to maximize their impact.

-This web-based resource is designed to serve social entrepreneurs and philanthropists in their journey on parent empowerment and measurement by addressing the following questions.
+This web-based resource is designed to serve social entrepreneurs and philanthropists in their journey on parent power and measurement by addressing the following questions.